Using AnimationTree

 After building the tree and previewing it, the only question remaining is "How is all this controlled from code?".

-To modify these values from code, the property path must be obtained.
-This is done easily by hovering the mouse over any of the parameters:
+To modify these values from code, you must obtain the property path.
+You can find them by hovering your mouse over any of the parameters:

 animation_tree.set("parameters/eye_blend/blend_amount", 1.0)